homepods/klipper/klippy/extras/web_server/README.md

 The `action` is the operation that resulted in a file list change, the `filename` is the name of the file the action was performed on, and the `filelist` is the current file list, returned in the same format as `get_file_list`.

-### Paused State Changed
-When the host's paused state is changed, a notifcation will be broadcast over the websocket:

-`{jsonrpc: "2.0", method: "notify_paused_state_changed", params: [<paused state>]}`

-The `paused state` may be one of the following:
-- paused
-- resumed
-- cleared

-Client developers should be aware that it is common for CLEAR_PAUSE to be executed before a print starts, when it ends, and when its canceled.
-Thus it is possible to received multiple notifications that the pause was "cleared", even if the printer was never paused.

 ## Communication between Klippy and the Web Server
 In this implementation the Web Server runs in the Klipper Process on